-I have read and understand the above Winona State University Athletic Training Program Policy as it related to Infectious/Communicable Disease.
+I have read and understand the above Winona State University MSAT Program Policy.

 Printed Name: Date: Signature:

 Winona State University Master of Science in Athletic Training Program

 Technical Standards for Admission

 The Master of Science in Athletic Training (MSAT) Program at Winona State University is a rigorous and intense program that places specific requirements and demands on the student enrolled in the program.
 An objective of this program is to prepare graduates to enter a variety of employment settings and to render care to a wide spectrum of individuals engaged in physical activity.
 The technical standards set forth by MSAT Program establish the essential qualities considered necessary for students admitted to this program to achieve the knowledge, skills, and competencies of an entry-level athletic trainer, as well as meet the expectations of the Commission on Accreditation of Athletic Training Education (CAATE).
 The following abilities and expectations must be met by all students admitted to the MSAT Program.
 In the event a student is unable to fulfill these technical standards, with or without reasonable accommodation, the student will not be admitted into the program.
 Compliance with the program's technical standards does not guarantee a student's eligibility for the BOC certification examination.